Daniel W. Bliss: Research

 Bliss' research contributions have included system design based on information theory, detection and estimation theory, and statistical signal processing.
 His research has been applied to various topics such as MIMO wireless communications, MIMO radar, cognitive radios, radio network performance bounds, geolocation techniques, channel phenomenology, and signal processing and machine learning for anticipatory physiological monitoring.
-His research has attracted over 9,000 total citations.
+His research has attracted over 15,000 total citations.
 He has also authored two books on the field of wireless communications.

-He is responsible for work in electronic protection, adaptive MIMO communications, MIMO radar, distributed-coherent systems, and RF convergence.
+He is responsible for formative work in electronic protection, adaptive MIMO communications, MIMO radar, distributed-coherent systems, and RF convergence.
 He has also made contributions to medical and physiological analytics.
 He has made contributions to robust multiple-antenna communications including important theoretical results, multiple patents, and the development of advanced fieldable prototype systems.
 He has been the principal investigator on numerous programs including sponsored programs with DARPA, ONR, Google, Airbus, and others, with applications to radio, radar, and medical monitoring.